ccbogel/QualCoder/CONTRIBUTING.md

 Below you will find the process and workflow used to review and merge your changes.
 ##  Choose an issue/ Create an issue

-- Look for the existing issue or create your own issue.
+- Looking for the existing issue or create your own issue.
 - Comment on the respective issue you would like to work before creating a Pull Request.
 - Wait for the issue to be assigned to you after which you can start working on it.

 ##  Fork the repository

 - Fork this repository by clicking on the "Fork" button.
-This will create a local copy of this respository on your GitHub profile.
+This will create a local copy of this repository  on your GitHub profile.

 ##  Clone the forked repository